 Software must adapt to the company

-Why has Kempen Automatisering specialized in FileMaker?
-“With this platform we can tailor a package of apps that we can allow to grow with the wishes of the customer,” explains founder Willem-Jan Kempen.
-“That is essential.
+So why did Kempen Automatisering specialize in FileMaker?
+“With this platform we can create a customized package of apps that can grow with the wishes of the customer,” explains founder Willem-Jan Kempen.
+“That's essential.

 We believe that the software should adapt to the company, not the company to the software.”
-The opportunity for growth turned out to be of great added value for ESPN.
-Vincent explains: “Four years ago, our wish was to simply be able to make a clear schedule for final directors, so Kempen built that module for us at the time.
-Over the years, however, our additional wishes were realized, such as the Connections, Broadcast Reports, Incidents Reports and Daily Info modules.
+This ability to grow with the company turned out to be of great added value for ESPN.
+Vincent explains: “Four years ago, our wish was simply to be able to make a clear schedule for our final directors, so Kempen built that module for us.
+Over the years, however, we developed the need for more modules, such as Connections, Broadcast Reports, Incidents Reports and Daily Info.

-For instance, the small system has slowly been rolled out into a large system in which all apps are linked.”
-Robert van Heusden, Project Coordinator at ESPN, outlines how this works in practice: “If one of our Operators is on an Eredivisie [Dutch Soccer Premier League] service, all the information is available linked, from reports to manuals, satellite data, telephone numbers and email addresses.
-In the event of incidents, he can use another module to generate a report.
-We receive the general reports on the broadcasts of the last 8 hours three times a day.”
+This way, the small system has slowly been rolled out into a large system in which all apps are linked together.”
+Robert van Heusden, Project Coordinator at ESPN, illustrates how this works in practice: “If one of our Operators is on an Eredivisie service, all necessary information is linked, from reports to manuals, satellite data, phone numbers and email addresses.
+In case of incidents, he can use another module with which he creates a report.
+We receive the general reports on the broadcasts of the past 8 hours three times a day.”

-In 2017, ESPN started with one FileMaker portal for the final direction of ESPN (at the time FOX Sports) in Hilversum.
+In 2017 ESPN started with one FileMaker portal for the final direction of ESPN (then FOX Sports) in Hilversum.
 Six months ago, a second portal was added for the ESPN office in Amsterdam, the portal for the so-called Talents: the voices and faces on television.
-“The planners and field producers use this new portal to schedule our presenters, commentators and analysts, such as Hélène Hendriks, Toine van Peperstraten or Ronald de Boer,” says Robert.
+“The planners and field producers use this new portal to schedule our hosts, commentators and analysts, such as Hélène Hendriks, Toine van Peperstraten or Ronald de Boer,” says Robert.

-“They can check for themselves when they need to be where through the web application of this portal.
-As with all software, things can go wrong.
-Recently, the names of the people who had already been removed 'got stuck' on the schedule.
-Not a disaster, but the other way around: suppose a director who should have been there does not appear: the consequences would have been major.
-Fortunately, Kempen has solved the problem very quickly.
-Since the show must always go on, we have an excellent service agreement with Kempen: if something does not work, it will be resolved immediately the same day - even during the weekend.
+“Via the web application of this portal they can check for themselves when and where they are expected.
+As with all software, things can sometimes go wrong.
+Recently, the names of the people who had already been removed ‘got stuck' on the schedule.
+Not a total disaster, but if a director who should have been there doesn’t show up because of this, the consequences would be dire.
+Fortunately, Kempen solved the problem very quickly.
+Because the show must always go on, we have an excellent service agreement with Kempen: if something doesn't work, it’s immediately resolved that same day - even on weekends.

-In addition, we have a subscription for the further development of our software, so that the apps always meet our current wishes.
+In addition, we have a subscription for the further development of our software, so that the apps always remain in line with our current wishes.
 That works really well: if we ask for something, it can often be arranged the following week.
-That is often different with other developers.
-The contact with Willem-Jan is in any case very pleasant and flexible, we have intensive contact and he takes the time to collaborate with us.
-So, a great choice for a dynamic company like ours!”
+This isn’t the case with most other developers.
+In short: the relation with Willem-Jan is very pleasant and flexible.
+We are in close contact with each other and he takes the time to think along with you.
+An excellent choice for a dynamic company like ours!”